datarefugephilly/workflow/CONTRIBUTING.md

 $ mkdocs serve
 ```

-**Note that Mkdocs enforces the Markdown syntax strictly, please refer to this [Markdown guide](https://guides.github.com/features/mastering-markdown/) for details.**
+**Note that Mkdocs enforces the Markdown syntax strictly, please refer to [this Markdown guide](https://guides.github.com/features/mastering-markdown/), as well as [this one](http://www.mkdocs.org/user-guide/writing-your-docs/#markdown-extensions) for details.**